juji-io/datalevin/doc/query.md

 the maximal key size allowed by LMDB.

-This list based triple storage also facilitate counting of elements, as the list count can be immediately read once the key is found, without performing actual count during query time.
+This list based triple storage also facilitate counting of elements, as the list count can be immediately read from the index, without performing actual count, e.g. the number of datoms matching `[?e :attr ?x]` pattern is read directly from the `:ave` index.

 ## Query Optimizations